koogunmo/nessa/README.md

 "Build a system that functions in a similar manner to SickBeard, but using torrents only."

-I tried to use SickBeard, but it wouldn't easily let me arrange my files in a way I liked.
+I tried [SickBeard](http://sickbeard.com/), but it wouldn't easily let me arrange/name my files in a way I liked.
 It was also heavily skewed towards using newsgroups, which I don't use, thus NodeTV was born.

 ## Requirements